-Securly takes a three-pronged approach in order to filter out inappropriate images.
+Securly takes a three-pronged approach to filter out inappropriate images.

 - SafeSearch- This enables the respective version of “SafeSearch” on Google, Bing, and Yahoo.

-- Creative Commons- This enables creative commons on Google, Bing, and Yahoo effectively taking advantage of copyrights to provide an additional layer of protection with respect to images.
+- Creative Commons - This enables creative commons on Google, Bing, and Yahoo to effectively take advantage of copyright to provide an additional layer of protection with respect to images.

 Policy Setup for Creative Commons

 - Login to your Securly Admin Console

 - Navigate to the Policy Editor and the policy you want to apply the settings for.

 - Toggle the switch to turn on ‘Restrict Image Search for Creative Commons’.

 We recommend that you enable the ‘Safe Search Mode’ for high schoolers and other older users as Creative Commons results can seem rather prohibitively locked down for them.
 The ‘Restrict Image Search to Creative Commons’ is best suited for smaller children.

 For image searches where the user searches for an explicitly inappropriate keyword, no images will be displayed.

 For more ambiguous terms, the safe search mode will ensure that the user is displaying only safe results.